Welcome to IFComp 2006, the competition for short text adventures.

-16 November: The results are in!
-Congratulations to the the top three games: Luminous Horizon, Blue Chairs, and All Things Devours, as well as to all authors for entering and all judges for voting.
+16 November: Results!
+Congratulations to the top three games: Floatpoint, The Primrose Path, and The Elysium Enigma.
+The winners of the Miss Congeniality Contest, chosen by the authors themselves, are Delightful Wallpaper, The Elysium Enigma, and Floatpoint.
+Congratulations also to all the authors for entering and all judges for voting.
 The full results are available below.

 The competition has ended, and the results are now available.
-The top three games are Luminous Horizon, Blue Chairs, and All Things Devours.
-The winners of the Miss Congeniality Contest, chosen by the authors themselves, are Blue Chairs, Sting of the Wasp, and Gamlet.
+The top three games are Floatpoint, The Primrose Path, and The Elysium Enigma.
+The winners of the Miss Congeniality Contest, chosen by the authors themselves, are Delightful Wallpaper, The Elysium Enigma, and Floatpoint.